Bringing History and Life to Life!

-Historical Interpretation through Drama
+Historical Interpretation Through Drama

+Simon Waterfield is a historical researcher, writer and storyteller.
+He creates stories that bring history and people to life.
 Historical Interpretation through drama answers the question ‘What is History?’ from the view of a common man caught up in historic events.

-I also research, write and perform stories for particular clients, events, museums, and locations that illustrate the lives of ordinary people connected with those places to better illustrate and explore their histories.
+I research, write and perform stories for particular clients, events, museums, and locations that illustrate the lives of ordinary people connected with those places to better illustrate and explore their histories.